Anthurium brownii

-Anthurium brownii is a species of plant in the genus Anthurium native to Central and South America, from Costa Rica through Panamá, and south to Colombia, Ecuador, and Venezuela.
+Anthurium brownii is a species of flowering plant in the family Araceae.
+It is native to Central and South America, from Costa Rica through Panama, and south to Colombia, Ecuador, and Venezuela.
 First scientifically described in 1876, it was collected by Gustav Wallis and named for N. E. Brown.
 A. brownii grows from sea level up to 1200 meters in tropical forests.